 Throughout the book, Amanda Nicole reinforces the fact that she in no way promotes divorce as the best solution to end a marriage.
 The main message that she wishes to share through her book is that the reader should seek God for themselves to see if their choice of mate was their choice or God’s and if their marriage reflects the relationship of Christ and His Bride.

 God’s will for us will make us happy, give us joy and fulfillment, and make our life worth it.
 From Divorce to Destiny is designed to help the reader move toward God’s will.
+(As an Amazon Associate I earn from qualifying purchases)

 Further discussions about divorce and the bible issues can be found in the following articles: